Whether you were recently arrested for driving under the influence (DUI)

 asset to the company.

-Find a credible referral to contact the employer and give you a strong
+You can also find a credible referral to give you a strong recommendation.

-recommendation.
-While it’s not easy, it’s one of the best
+While it’s not easy, it’s one of the best tactics.
+This person

 Help the Employer Focus on What’s Important